-1. Competition between RI and partners
+2. Competition between the ERIC and partners

-In cases where the ERIC can develop activities or projects which are of interest of individual partners, conflicts of interest may arise.
+In cases where the ERIC can develop activities or projects which are of interest to individual partner facilities, conflicts of interest may arise.
 The partner could force the ERIC to avoid the competition, which may compromise the interests of other partners.

-This may affect especially small partners/countries, which may not have sufficient own infrastructures and depend much more on the ERIC to develop the activity.
-The EC could mediate in such cases, if this capacity is included in the ERIC regulations.
+This may affect especially small partners/countries, which may not have sufficient own infrastructures to become a prominent beneficiary and depend much more on the ERIC to develop the activity.
+The EC could mediate in such cases, if this capacity is included in the ERIC Regulation.
+Another possibility is that ERICs regulate the participation to projects in their agreements with the partners and Representative Entities, especially in cases where the ERIC is better positioned to be a beneficiary because several of its facilities can contribute to the action.